Unity-Technologies/ml-agents/docs/Installation.md

 ### Install **Python 3.6.1** or Higher

 We recommend [installing](https://www.python.org/downloads/) Python 3.6 or 3.7.
+If you are using Windows, please install the x86-64 version and not x86.
 If your Python environment doesn't include `pip3`, see these [instructions](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers) on installing it.